Wildfire Preparedness

 Some rural properties in Baker County have been designated “Wildland Urban Interface” (WUI).
 Landowners in WUI areas are required to meet management standards designed to reduce wildfire risk.
 The east face of the Elkhorn Mountains above Baker Valley is one of those areas designated WUI.

-We encourage wildfire awareness, preparedness, and adaptation by preparing individuals, families, homes, and properties for the realities of fire through education and outreach, supporting Firewise Community development, and assisting with fire risk reduction projects and associated efforts.
+We encourage wildfire awareness, preparedness, and adaptation by preparing individuals, families, homes, and properties for the realities of fire through education and outreach, supporting Firewise Community development, and assisting with fire risk reduction projects.

 Wildfire Risk Reduction

-Since 2021, interns have learned how to properly evaluate wooded areas and remove fire-risk trees, as well as regenerate thickets and bushes.
+Interns learn how to properly evaluate wooded areas and reduce fire-risks.
 They pruned trees to 2-3 feet on saplings and 6-8 feet on mature trees to ensure that fire was less likely to burn the crown of the trees.
-Interns removed woody material and organized it into burn piles.
+Interns removed woody material and organized it into slash piles.
 At the end of the internship, they returned to each property and removed the woody materials.
-They learned how to protect their communities from dangerous natural hazards.
+They learned how to mitigate wildfire risk.

 Fuel Reduction